renkilaharsha/speech_to_text/Design_Document.md

             -----> __init__.py

-           __init__.py file existing tells python complier that the folder is an module.
+           __init__.py file existing tells python compiler that the folder is a module.